 For our investment operations, we are exposed to currency fluctuations through our investments in non-U.S. dollar fixed maturity investments, short term investments and other investments.
 At December 31, 2008, our combined investment in these non-U.S. dollar investments was \$141.1 million (2007 - \$183.0 million).
 To economically hedge our exposure to currency fluctuations from these investments, we have entered into foreign currency forward contracts with net notional exposure of \$103.6 million (2007 - \$123.4 million).
 In the future, we may choose to increase our exposure to non-U.S. dollar investments.
 Unrealized foreign exchange gains or losses arising from non-U.S. dollar investments classified as available for sale are recorded in accumulated other comprehensive income.
-Realized foreign exchange gains or losses from the sale of our non-U.S. dollar other investments, and foreign exchange gains (losses) associated with our hedging of these non-U.S. dollar investments are recorded in net foreign exchange gains (losses) in our statements of operations.
+Realized foreign exchange gains or losses from the sale of our non-U.S. dollar other investments, realized and unrealized foreign exchange gains or losses from the sale of our non-U.S. dollar other investments, and foreign exchange gains (losses) associated with our hedging of these non-U.S. dollar investments are recorded in net foreign exchange gains (losses) in our statements of operations.
 During 2008, we recorded a gain of \$5.8 million (2007 - loss of \$15.1 million) on our foreign currency forward contracts related to hedging our non-U.S. dollar investments.
 This was offset by a loss of \$4.9 million (2007 - gain of \$20.9 million) on our non-U.S. dollar denominated investments.
 In addition, we recorded a loss of \$3.3 million in accumulated other comprehensive income (2007 - \$0.4 million) related to the change in unrealized foreign exchange gains (losses) on non-U.S. dollar investments which are classified as available for sale.